Witch Wood is what’s left of The Big Wood, once the west and south boundary of Lytham Hall Home Park.

 The woodland was opened by Prince Phillip in 1974.

 Looking after Witch Wood

-Lytham St Annes Civic Society has continued to maintain the wood, with advice and grants from the Forestry Commission.
+Lytham St Annes Civic Society continues to maintain the wood, with advice and grants from the Forestry Commission.

-The Society bore the cost, which reached over £5000, of replacing the main path with a recycled product called Top Trek.
+The Society bore the cost of more than £5000 of replacing the main path.
+A recycled product called Top Trek was used.

 Improvements have been made with the help of Lancashire Wildlife Trust to complete a new section of path near the school fence opposite the cricket field.
 That was paid for by a grant from the Lancashire Environmental Fund.
 To the appreciation of walkers, this path completes the trail through the length of the wood.

-These beautiful views of Witch Wood were captured by Visit Fylde Coast contributor, Kate Yates:
+These beautiful views were captured by Visit Fylde Coast contributor, Kate Yates –

 Why is it called Witch Wood?

-It fell in the wood on 5 January 1888 and is buried there.
+On 5 January 1888 the much loved pet fell in the wood and is buried there.
 Have you found the gravestone?

-More about Witch Wood on the Lytham St Annes Civic Society website.
+Find out more about this lovely woodland on the Lytham St Annes Civic Society website.